Saved by (which) bell?

 “Now this is not the end.
 It is not even the beginning of the end.
 But it is, perhaps, the end of the beginning” – Winston S. Churchill

 Exactly one month ago I wrote a mail to my friends and partners at CdR and told them, “This is real, and, we are already too late”.
-I was speaking about the illness we now know as COVID-19, a type of coronavirus.
+I was speaking about the illness we now know as coronavirus disease 2019 (Covid-19).

 My status for certainty was both professional and personal: a career in insurance and mortality statistics; and living in Hong Kong with a young wife and child during the severe acute respiratory syndrome (SARS) epidemic of 2003.